STEVE INSKEEP, Host:

 INSKEEP: Everybody in this debate has a carefully nuanced position.
 So to get a sense of how different people are appealing to the public, including you, we've called in Frank Newport, editor-in-chief of the Gallup Poll.
 Welcome back to the program.

-Mr. FRANK NEWPORT (Editor-in-Chief, Gallup Poll): Thank you.
+FRANK NEWPORT: Thank you.
 Good to be with you.

 INSKEEP: How do voters respond to the words public option, as opposed to the words government plan?